N1ceIce/CookieClickerPlusPlus/README.md

 # C++kieClickerPlusPlus
-A small C++ implementation of Cookie Clicker
+A small Visual C++ implementation of Cookie Clicker